08 September 2018

 "The more knowledge people have, the better they will be able to master their own destinies, and not be held hostage to the monsters of their imaginations."

 Before I forget to mention it: Don't miss the neat "detail" at the beginning of Elizondo´s article.
-It comes in the 7th paragraph from the top which starts with the sentence "As a species..."
-I leave it up to the reader to speculate what Elizondo is trying to convey (if anything) with his "detail" in the form of a link that leads to the Roswell incident.
+It comes in the 7th paragraph from the top, which starts with the sentence "As a species...".
+I leave it up to the reader to speculate about what Elizondo is trying to convey (if anything) with his "detail" as a link to the Roswell incident (1947).

-I assume that Elizondo knows a few things about how to write a report, an article and so on.
+I assume Elizondo knows a few things about how to write a report, an article and so on.
 If that is the case, then he knows that the beginning and the end are where you should put the most important information.
-Simply because that is how our memory works: we remember the first and last bits of information and often forget the ones in the middle.
+Because that is how our memory works: we remember the first and last bits of information and often forget the ones in the middle.

 With a text, it is a bit more complex, because we are not only dealing with working- and long-term memory but also with "meaning."
-That is, as readers, we have to interpret the meaning of words, sentences and how they are put together -- the relations or pattern between them.
+As readers, we have to interpret the meaning of words, sentences and how they are put together — the relations or pattern between them.
 Then you have paragraphs that also can have certain relations with each other, and of course, we have to consider the author and the context.

 Why do I bring this up?
-Because Elizondo's article is dealing with a topic that is highly charged with emotions and personal opinions and beliefs to most of us who are interested in and are following the UFO phenomena and disclosure.
-So, we have to read Elizondo's article with as much detachment as possible and with impartial eyes.
+Because Elizondo's article deals with a topic that is charged with emotions, personal opinions, and beliefs for most people interested in the UFO phenomena.
+So, we have to read Elizondo's article with as much detachment as possible.

-Also keep in mind, the article is written by a man who seldom utters an irrelevant word.
-As a former military and counterintelligence officer, he is an expert in communication.
+Also keep in mind, as a former military and counterintelligence officer, Elizondo is an expert in communication.
 And as with every skill or tool, you can use it for good or bad.

-A second, and important, thing to keep in mind is that Luis Elizondo - because of his very good and sharp communication skills - has been put in the spotlight to represent a collective voice and effort.
-So, I do not think Elizondo put together the article all by himself (well, he probably wrote the article, but the content was likely vetted with others).
+Another important thing to remember is that Elizondo, with his excellent communication skills, is representing a collective voice and effort.
+So, I do not think Elizondo put together the article all by himself (he most likely wrote the article, but the content was likely vetted with others).

 In this article, I think Elizondo is using his communication skills for the greater good.
-Without having read, seen or heard every article or public appearance, he made the last eight to nine months, I get the sense that he is bolder in his statements about the USG's national security-policy regarding UAPs.
-Also, notice that he's using the word "secrecy."
+Based on what I know, without reviewing everything he's done in the last year, I think he's being more straightforward about the US's national security policies on UFOs.
+Also, notice that he's using the word "secrecy".
 Perhaps his patience is running out?

-The first and last part of the article ends with the same message, or meaning, even if formulated in slightly different ways.
+The first and last parts of the article ends with the same message, even if formulated in slightly different ways.
 That is, he is connecting the beginning and the end of the article, or narrative if you will, and repeating his message.
-Respectively, the first and last part ends with:
+Respectively, the first and last parts end with:

 "Declassifying certain information... with the public could lead to new technological discoveries..." and,